Gutsinj/Document-Integrity-Chain/README.md

 A blockchain-based system for ensuring document integrity and verification.
 This application allows users to upload documents, which are then stored in IPFS and their hashes are recorded in a blockchain.
 The system provides document verification capabilities to ensure documents haven't been tampered with.

+## Why This Project

+I created this project to bring together two key areas of my experience: academic cryptography and real-world legal work.
+While working at a law firm, I saw firsthand how critical it is to preserve the authenticity of legal documents—especially in sensitive cases where document tampering could undermine trust or jeopardize outcomes.
+At the same time, my coursework in cryptography introduced me to the technical principles behind secure, verifiable systems.
+I realized that blockchain, with its immutable structure and decentralized trust model, could be the perfect solution.
+This project is the result of that convergence—a practical application of cryptographic principles to protect document integrity in a legal context.

 ## Features

 - Document upload and storage in IPFS